 The President of India decorated him with the Padma Shri Award on the Republic Day, 2001.
 This was followed by India’s most prestigious award for literature, the Saraswati Samman.
 Utkal Sahitya Samaj, the hoary literary organization of his home state, Odisha, bestowed on him Utkal Ratna.
 While one university made him its honorary Professor Emeritus, the Utkal University of Culture chose him alone to be conferred with D.Litt.
 (Honoris Causa) in its very first convocation.
 That was followed by four other universities awarding him honorary D.Litt. including the oldest university of his home state, the Utkal University and his alma mater, the Ravenshaw University.

 The Sahitya Akademi, our national academy of letters, has conferred on him its highest honour, Fellowship, which, according to its constitution, is “reserved for the immortals of literature”.
 Lately he received the NTR National Literary Award conferred by the NTR Vigyan Trust, Hyderabad, as an outstanding Indian writer in May 2013 and in October 2013 he was awarded the Amrita Keerti National Award by the Mata Amritanandamayi Trust, Amritapuri, Kerala, on the occasion of the 60th birth anniversary of renowned mystic and philanthropist.
 In 2014 he was bestowed with the Samman Puraskar by Lala Diwan Chand Trust, New Delhi.
 In January 2020, he was conferred with the ‘Padma Bhushan’ by the President of India.

-He is recognized as a competent interpreter of India’s literary and spiritual heritage.
+He was recognized as a competent interpreter of India’s literary and spiritual heritage.
 Of the numerous talks he has given under schemes such as the UGC-sponsored Extension Lectures at different universities or literary, educational or spiritual fora in India and abroad, mention can be made of a few:

 He was chosen to deliver the first UNESCO lecture organized by the Department of Education, Ministry of Human Resources Development, Government of India in 1998 at the National Museum Auditorium at New Delhi.
 He was invited to deliver the first Sri Aurobindo Memorial Lecture instituted by the National Council of Educational Research and Training (New Delhi) at the Calcutta University, Presidency College Auditorium in 2008.
 He was invited to deliver Sahitya Akademi’s prestigious annual oration, the Samvatsar Lecture, at the Rabindra Bhavan auditorium at New Delhi in 2009.
 He was chosen to preside over the inaugural function of the 20th World Book Fair at New Delhi in 2012.
 He is one of those living writers on whom maximum number of scholars has done their doctoral theses either in English or in Odia.